-However, tight glucose control may require multiple measurements of blood glucose each day (i.e., before meals and at bedtime), a commitment that some patients may be unwilling or unable to meet.
+However, tight glucose control requires multiple measurements of blood glucose each day (i.e., before meals and at bedtime), a commitment that some patients may be unwilling or unable to meet.
 In addition, the goal of tight glucose control has to be balanced with an associated risk of hypoglycemia.
 Hypoglycemia is known to be a risk in patients with type 1 diabetes.
 Studies have found that approximately 50% of patients with type 2 diabetes may experience hypoglycemic episodes, but the severity of these episodes may vary.
 An additional limitation of periodic self-measurements of blood glucose is that glucose values are seen in isolation and trends in glucose levels are undetected.
 For example, while a diabetic patient's fasting blood glucose level might be within normal values, hyperglycemia might be undetected postprandially, leading to elevated hemoglobin A1C values.

 Recently, measurements of glucose in interstitial fluid have been developed as a technique to automatically measure glucose values throughout the day, producing data that show the trends in glucose measurements.
 Although devices measure glucose in interstitial fluid on a periodic rather than a continuous basis, this type types of monitoring is referred to as continuous glucose monitoring (CGM).